 Pursuant to USCIS policy, you cannot apply for Re-Entry Permit when you are outside of the United States.
 You must apply for one before you depart the United States.
 Also, an expired Re-Entry Permit cannot be extended.

-- Will USCIS consider the current COVID-19 situation as an exceptional circumstance and allow affected LPRs presently outside of the U.S. to retain their LPR status?
+- Will USCIS consider exceptional circumstances and allow affected LPRs presently outside of the U.S. to retain their LPR status?

 There has not been an announcement or policy exception issued by USCIS regarding this issue.
 LPRs who have stayed outside of the United States for more than one year, or longer than the validity of their Re-Entry Permits, are generally considered to have abandoned their LPR status.